ExPO-HM: Learning to Explain-then-Detect for Hateful Meme Detection: Dataset details and statistics

-Table~\ref{tab:finegrainedFB_stats} reports the detailed distribution of fine-grained attributes in the HatefulMemes dataset, covering both attack types and protected categories.
+\paragraph{Fine-grained Classification Statistics.} Table~\ref{tab:finegrainedFB_stats} reports the detailed distribution of fine-grained attributes in the HatefulMemes dataset, covering both attack types and protected categories.
 Note that we use the \texttt{dev\_unseen} split for final evaluation.

 Table~\ref{tab:finegrainedMAMI_stats} provides the fine-grained label distributions for the MAMI dataset, focusing on Sub-task B (Type of Misogyny).

 Table~\ref{tab:finegrainedPrideMM_stats} summarizes the fine-grained label distributions for the PrideMM dataset, including both target categories and stance annotations across the training and test splits.